Big Mer on Campus

 “I guess I’ll go hide in the library,” Daria said.

 “Oh!” he sounded surprised.
 “Okay.
 Well, see you around.”

 “You too, Tomal.”

-A cold gust of wind blew past them.
-Then Tomal nodded and turned around, walking toward the gates as Daria watched for a few long moments, wishing he’d asked her to hang around.
+A chilly gust of wind blew past them.
+Then Tomal nodded and walked toward the gates.
+Daria watched for a few long moments, wishing he’d asked her to hang around.
 Finally, she entered the library and returned to the books she’d already read a half-dozen times.

-Cold weather simply did not agree with Synda Grilvayn.
+Cold weather simply did not agree with Synda.
 She’d grown up in the humid mushroom mangroves of the Thirr Valley, where no one ever shivered, not even at night.
 Air was meant to be warm and thick, like blood.
 Balmora and the West Gash felt frigid to her.
-It was the sort of climate best left to Nords and other savages.
+It was the sort of climate best left to Nords, and other savages.

 The autumn chill didn’t hurt as much when with Tomal.
 Side-by-side, the pair walked through the Commercial District, faces placid as was proper for a young noble and his common-but-still-respectable friend.